What the snowplow driver shortage looks like in the Miami Valley - NewsBreak

 DAYTON, Ohio (WDTN) — With snow expected later this week, crews in the Miami Valley are preparing to keep the roads clear.

-Tiffany Oliphant, public information officer for ODOT said, “we will make sure the roads are clear for all Ohioans to get to where they need to go.”
+Tiffany Oliphant, public information officer for the Ohio Department of Transportation, said, “We will make sure the roads are clear for all Ohioans to get to where they need to go.”

 ODOT is ready to roll out its fleet this week, but seasonal help is still needed.